 UNITED KINGDOM – INCLUDING ENGLAND, SCOTLAND, WALES AND NORTHERN IRELAND

-Sitting off the coast of mainland Europe in the the Atlantic Ocean, the tiny islands that form the United Kingdom of Great Britain and Northern Ireland have had their hand in some of the biggest events in world history!
-From such a small land has come a wealth of large and influential characters, a long and rich history, a knack for science and innovation that have changed daily lives, a vast empire on which the sun didn’t set, a musical legacy of songs that the whole world can sing to and a language that is today spoken on every corner of the globe.
+Sitting off the coast of mainland Europe in the Atlantic Ocean, the islands that form the United Kingdom of Great Britain and Northern Ireland have had their hand in some of the biggest events in world history.
+From such a small land has come a wealth of large and influential characters, a long and rich history, a knack for science and innovation that have changed daily lives, a vast empire on which the sun didn’t set, a musical legacy of songs that the whole world can sing along to and a language that is today spoken in every corner of the globe.

-From the iconic capital cities of London, Edinburgh, the booming modern cities of Manchester and Belfast, the historic cities of Bath and York, to the quaint market towns of Stratford and Salisbury, you will see many varied points of the UK.
-Between these lies some of the best countryside in the world – rolling fields, soaring peaks, winding coastlines and babbling brooks.
-Whilst it will never be top of the international foodie lists, with its long and mixed history, the influence of the commonwealth and neighbouring Europe have provided the UK with one of the most varied cuisines in the world - this is a country where the most eaten dishes include traditional British fish and chips, a curry created by Indian immigrants and spaghetti Bolognese, snaffled from Italy.
-And when you’ve had your fill of this, there’s still time to embrace all the culture the UK has to offer.
-From art, to music, design to dance, literature and even the football, which dictates many a Saturday afternoon across the land, the UK is a world leader in many fields!
-You are sure to enjoy your time discovering all there is on offer!
+From the iconic capital cities of London, Edinburgh, Cardiff and Belfast to the booming modern cities of Manchester and Birmingham, from the historic cities of Bath and York to the quaint market towns of Stratford and Salisbury, there is much to see and do here in the UK.
+Here lies some of the best countryside in the world – rolling fields, soaring peaks, winding coastlines and babbling brooks abound in the UNESCO World Heritage Sites in the English Lake District, along the Jurassic Coast and around Hadrian's Wall.
+With its long and mixed history, the influence of the commonwealth and neighbouring Europe have provided the UK with one of the most varied cuisines in the world - this is a country where the most popular dishes range from the traditional British fish and chips or roast beef and veg to exotic curries created by Indian immigrants or Italian-inspired spaghetti Bolognese.
+When you’ve had your fill of this, there is still time to embrace all the culture the UK has to offer.
+In schools of Art, music, design, dance, literature and even the football (which dictates many a Saturday afternoon across the land) the UK is a world leader in many fields!
+You are sure to enjoy your time discovering all there is on offer.

 All visitors to the United Kingdom must be in possession of a passport that is valid for a minimum of six months at the time of entry and has been issued within the last ten years.
 Please be sure to fill out the "Emergency Next of Kin" section in your passport